fuzzylabs/matcha/README.md

 * Somewhere to deploy and serve models in a way that scales with your application needs.
 * The ability to monitor models for things like drift and bias.

 Matcha is still in alpha release, and we don't support everything on that list yet.
-We support experiment tracking, training, and deployment, with plans to add data versioning and monitoring later.
+We support experiment tracking, training, data version control and deployment, with plans to add monitoring later.
 We very much welcome input on our roadmap from our early users.

 ## &#128079; Contributing